projet-m2-siris-unistra/chatalk/blog/content/blog/protocols-conception/index.md

 ## Protobuf

-To manage the protocols, we will use protobuf.
+To manage the protocols, we will use `protobuf`.
 It allows to get a parsed object instead of the raw data.

-### Add a message
+### Add a message type

-- To add a message, you will have to modify the _.proto_ file in this directory.
+- To add a message, one has to modify the _.proto_ file.
-- Those are the step to do it :
-  - Create the message structure with `message MessageName {attributes}`.
-    - MessageName become the type of the message.
-  - Add fields that will be in the message, each field is add with this line : `type name = 1;`,
-    - the type of the attribut (e.g. int, string, ...),
-    - the name of the attribut,
-    - the number of this field in the message.
-  - Then add the message type, in the Client or the Server Message, inside the _oneof_.
-    - You will just have to increment by one the highest number in the _oneof_.
+- Those are the step to do it : - Create the message structure with `message MessageName {attributes}`. - MessageName become the type of the message. - Add fields that will be in the message, each field is add with this line : `type name = 1;`, - the type of the attribut (e.g. int, string, ...), - the name of the attribut, - the number of this field in the message. - Then add the message type, in the Client or the Server Message, inside the _oneof_. - You will just have to increment by one the highest number in the _oneof_.

 ### Examples

 Here is an example:

-- I want to add a conversation delete message, this will not be possible for our application.
-  - Indeed, a conversation is deleted only when all the members left it.
+- I want to add a conversation delete message, this will not be possible for our application. - Indeed, a conversation is deleted only when all the members left it.
 - I create the structure.

 ```
 message ConvDelete {
 	/* this field contain the conversation id, so no need to specify it again */
 	int64 destination_id = 1;
 	int64 sender_id = 2;
 }
 ```